Salvador-Labs/Automated-PWPID/README.md

 If you have not read the prior section on image pre-processing, it is highly recommended to do so.

+The codes herein implement manual and automated versions of the segmentation methodology detailed in  _Automated Phase Segmentation with Quantifiable Sensitivities of Three-Phase Microstructures of Solid Oxide Cell Electrodes_ submitted to Materials Characterization (under review).

+Segmentation can be performed manually or in an automated fashion using `main.py`.

+#### Automated Segmentation

-Segmentation can be performed manually or automatically using `main.py`.
-A 3D image can be segmented automatically with the following line
+A 3D image can be segmented using the automated method with the following line

 <pre>python main.py "./path/to/file.npy" full </pre>